The Purpose Of This Article

 - Avoid 'chat rooms' and 'instant messaging' if possible.
 Again, your children will protest, but they simply do not know and understand the dangers that exist.
 You know better than they do.
 Yes, you even know better than your teenager!
 If you permit your child to enter a 'chat room', be sure you sit right next to them and be aware that chat rooms can be frequented by sexual predators, cult members, and child pornographers.

 - Face Facts you cannot always protect your child, eventually they will be exposed to something you would rather they hadn't seen.
-In these days when the Internet can be accessed on smartphones and even MP3 players, it is impossible for you to supervise your child at all times.
+In these days when the Internet can be accessed on smartphones and even MP3 players, it is impossible for you to supervise your child at all times (see 'How To Protect Your Children On Their Smartphone' for some guidance).
 Because of this, you as a Christian parent have a grave responsibility to prepare your child for these future temptations by teaching them Biblical principles, and explaining the dangers the world presents.

 - Proverbs 22:6